 And they could use the radio-labeled probe to anneal to two kinds of viruses, wild-type Rous Sarcoma Virus, and a deletion mutant, I'll use the Greek -delta, a version of Rous Sarcoma Virus, which was lacking, which apparently through process of genetic deletion, was lacking the ability to transform cells.
 And that loss of ability to transform cells was ostensibly due to the lesion of it's genome of the SRC gene.

 And what they observed is that the SRC, the radio-labeled SRC probe, as one would've hoped, was able to anneal to this wild-type genome, but it couldn't anneal to the deletion mutant of RSV, which had lost the SRC gene through a process of genetic deletion.

-So, so far, so good.
-By the way, the fact that the SRC gene could transform cells, led to it's being called, an oncogene.
-The term "oncos" in Greek means, a tumor or a lump, an oncogene therefore, was a cancer-causing gene. i.e. we have every reason to think that the evolutionary origins of viruses can be traced into the distant past.
+People in the Varmus-Bishop lab began to look for the origins of the SRC oncogene of Rous Sarcoma Virus.
+It turns out that the vast majority of genes that have been in virus, that are present in viral genomes, have been in viral genomes, as far as we know, for the last billion years. i.e. we have every reason to think that the evolutionary origins of viruses can be traced into the distant past.
 It could even be the case, some people think, some perfectly sane people think, that this whole retro-virus life cycle that I just told you about, recapitulates one of the earliest stages of cellular evolution on the planet.
 People believe now, with ever-increasing conviction, and keep in mind, class, people who are convinced of something are usually wrong, in a loud voice.

 But people believe with ever-increasing conviction, that the first cells on earth actually had RNA genomes, rather than DNA genomes, and that the invention of double-stranded DNA genomes in cellular life forms, came later.
 And if it did, then the conversion from an RNA to a DNA state is reflected in the modern life cycle of Rous Sarcoma Virus, and similar viruses, which as you may know, have come to be called retroviruses, simply because they transcribe their nucleic acid backwards.